giogina/SpectraMatcher/README.md

 # SpectraMatcher

 SpectraMatcher is a tool for analyzing and matching vibronic spectra.
-A quick start guide and full documentation can be found here: https://spectramatcher.gitbook.io/spectramatcher
+A quick start guide and full documentation, including detailed usage guides, features, and examples, can be found here: [spectramatcher.gitbook.io/spectramatcher](https://spectramatcher.gitbook.io/spectramatcher)

 The tool is available as compiled binaries for Windows and Linux, or can be run using Python.
 The respective setup steps are described below.